BradHeff/ffmpeg-GUI/README.md

 	```

-3. now you can execute the script with the following
+2. now you can execute the script with the following from rofi, dmenu or anywere in terminal.

 	```bash